Tehraankhan/blueskript-assignment-1/README.md

 .A user can delete a task by clicking on the delete button.

 .A user can mark a task completed by clicking on checkbox button

+.A user can change the light mode to dark mode by clicking on the toggle switch.

+.To see the task which are completed can be check by clicking on the complete tab and also to see  task that are  active or task which are not completed can be  seen on the Active tab.

+.to remove all the completed task that can be done by clicking on the Remove button which is present on the completed tab.